sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 Windows Security
 WindowsPowerShell
 ```
-In thinking about the hint we were given in the todo.txt, where would someone be keeping track of an issues list?
-The only things from the above list are **php**, and **firefox**, and when we did a Get-Processes firefox has 4 running processes.
+In thinking about the hint was were given in the `todo.txt`, where would someone be keeping track of an issues list?
+The only things from the above list are **php**, and **firefox**, and when I did a Get-Processes firefox has 4 running processes.
 Lets take a look at that:

 ```console
 *Evil-WinRM* PS C:\Program Files\Mozilla Firefox> $PSVersionTable